 People might have a few triggers, or lots of them.
 Songs that bring up bad memories, significant dates, sounds, people, making phone calls.

 Internally, triggers can be pain, tiredness, loneliness, anger or feeling overwhelmed.
 When you feel your needs are not being met can be a big emotional trigger.

 They are strongly tied to our emotions, often originating from our childhood, such as: being rejected, being abandoned, being blamed, someone not making time for you or making fun of you.
 As we grow up, we hold onto these events, and as adults, similar situations can trigger these feelings of guilt, shame, anger or sadness.

 How to identify mental health triggers

 Generally speaking, observation.
 Taking note of when symptoms spike and what brought it on.
 It’s not always easy.
 When you’re struggling with mental health, taking a step back to analyse what exactly happened, isn’t really an easy thing to do.
-Overtime, you begin to recognise patterns.
-You can look back at past times and be able to recognise that what happened to set you off.
+Over time, you begin to recognize patterns.
+You can look back at past times and be able to recognize exactly what set you off.